 Dhyana, Dharana and Samadhi - meditation, a focus, and Deep-Self-attunement - are of the inner side and external to the state beyond the inner Sound that is called Omkara (Om, Aum).
 [3:7-8]

-You can gain in Self-awareness and Being by meditation, and practice meticulous sanyama (intense yet lax focus in deep meditation) along with it for gaining other yoga benefits, such as those Patanjali divulge.
+Many say they gain in Self-awareness and Being by meditation.
+It may be wise to practice meticulous sanyama (intense yet lax focus in deep meditation) along with meditation with the aim of gaining yet more yoga benefits as Patanjali goes into.